danelimjoco/2025-commerce-data-normalizer/README.md

 # Commerce Data Normalizer

-This project simulates how a unified commerce API might normalize data from different e-commerce platforms like Shopify and WooCommerce, with support for database storage and scheduled updates.
+This project simulates how a unified commerce API might normalize merchant metrics data from different e-commerce platforms like Shopify and WooCommerce, with support for database storage and scheduled updates.

 ## Features
 - Simulates external API calls to Shopify and WooCommerce
-- Normalizes product data into a single schema
+- Normalizes merchant metrics into a single schema
-- Direct database storage of normalized data
+- Direct database storage of normalized metrics
-- Automatic updates of existing products
+- Automatic updates of existing merchant data
-- RESTful API for accessing normalized data
+- RESTful API for accessing normalized metrics
 - Scheduled data fetching from external APIs
+- Realistic mock data generation with growth patterns

 ## Architecture